esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ## Create Your Own Tool and Agent (Mandatory Student Exercise)

-Now that you've cloned the repository, you will create your own tool and agent before importing the default ones.
+Now that you've cloned the repository, you will create your own tool called **regulatory_reporting_tools**, and agent called **regulatory_reporting_agent** before importing the default ones.
 This will give you hands-on experience building from scratch.

 ### 1. Create Your Own Tool File